QuentinRa/blog.quentinra.dev/proj/design-patterns/architectural/mvc.md

 The model is the data of the application.
 The view is what we will show.
-And the controller is the brain, asking data from the model, formatting it and giving it to the view.
+And the controller is the brain, asking for data from the model, formatting it, and giving it to the view.

 They are a lot of kind of MVC, usually the most